wpmetabox/docsv2/docs/tutorials/create-online-admission-form.md

 ## Before getting started

-Since all the additional information will be saved in different custom fields, we need **[Meta Box core plugin](https://metabox.io/)**.
+Since all the additional information will be saved in different custom fields, we need **[Meta Box](https://metabox.io/)**.
 It’s free and available on wordpress.org, so you can download it directly.

 To have advanced features, we need some of its extensions: